-Here are 10 routes you can take for your next road trip:
+Here are famous roads in the Philippines you can take for your next road trip:

 While we wouldn’t want to take away from the North Luzon Expressway and its peaceful views of the vast plains of Central Luzon, Subic-Clark-Tarlac Expressway (SCTEX) has more than its fair share of charm.
 We’re sure you’ve traversed this road countless times to get to Baguio City or La Union, but trust us, heading the other direction towards Olongapo City is a blessing, too.
 This part of the highway is a smooth ride through gently sloping hills (sometimes cutting right through them), and when you hit the magic hour, the golden-tinged landscape can’t be beat.
 Be warned: it might be tempting to go fast with the endless road stretching before you, so go easy on the gas pedal and stay within the 100-kph speed limit!